JanDitzen/xtdcce2/README.md

 **crosssectional(_varlist_)** | defines the variables which are added as cross sectional averages to the equation.
 Variables in **crosssectional()** may be included in **pooled()**, **exogenous_vars()**, **endogenous_vars()** and **lr()**.
 Variables in **crosssectional()** are partialled out, the coefficients not estimated and reported. **crosssectional(_all_)** adds all variables as cross sectional averages.
 No cross sectional averages are added if **crosssectional(_none_)** is used, which is equivalent to **nocrosssectional**. **crosssectional()** is a required option but can be substituted by **nocrosssectional**.
 **pooled(_varlist_)** | specifies variables which estimated coefficients are constrained to be equal across all cross sectional units.
 Variables may occur in _indepvars_.
 Variables in **exogenous_vars()**, **endogenous_vars()** and **lr()** may be pooled as well.
 **cr_lags(_integers_)** | sets the number of lags of the cross sectional averages.
 If not defined but **crosssectional()** contains a _varlist_, then only contemporaneous cross sectional averages are added but no lags. **cr_lags(0)** is the equivalent.
 The number of lags can be different for different variables, where the order is the same as defined in **cr()**.
 For example if **cr(y x)** and only contemporaneous cross-sectional averages of y but 2 lags of x are added, then **cr_lags(0 2)**.
-**nocross:sectional** | suppresses adding any cross sectional averages Results will be equivalent to the Mean Group estimator.
+**nocrosssectional** | suppresses adding any cross sectional averages Results will be equivalent to the Mean Group estimator.
 **pooledconstant** | restricts the constant term to be the same across all cross sectional units.
 **reportconstant** | reports the constant term.
 If not specified the constant is partialled out.
 **noconstant** | suppresses the constant term.